bescoto42/battleshipMultiplayer/README.md

 Players can to connect to a server and play against each other.

 The original plan was to take input through the GUI, but this proved to be an issue because of multithreading.
+Input is instead taken through command line, and thoroughly error-checked.
 To run, clone the repo and compile all the files with the command _javac *.java_

 The server has to be launched first, this is done with the command _java battleServer_